Avalon-MC/ContentSync/README.md

 # ContentSync - [MIT Licence](https://github.com/Avalon-MC/ContentSync/blob/main/LICENSE)
 > A Forge 1.18.2 mod.
 Requires OpenLoader and KubeJS.
 Created by Peter Cashel (pacas00) and contributers.
->> PLEASE NOTE: ContentSync is in Alpha and is being actively developed and tested.

 ### What is this